microsoft/nni/docs/en_US/Compressor/QuickStart.md

     quant_bits: 8, # weight or output quantization are all 8 bits
 }
 ```
-* __op_names__ : list of string.

-Name of layer you want to quantize.
-If you want to quantize layers into different quant_bits, you can set the specific quant_bits of each op layers. eg.
+By using the quantization specific keys 'quant_bits' along with the key 'op_names' in configuration specification, we can also quantize layers into different bits. eg.
 ```
 configure_list = [{
         'quant_types': ['weight'],